 Xóchitl Gil-Higuchi was born in Nogales, Sonora, México and raised in Arizona.
-She graduated Cum Laude in Studio Art from the University of Arizona and apprenticed with artist Sheila Divine in Guanajuato, México.
-Since then she has worked in alternative education with a variety organizations including the Tucson Children's Museum and Lehman College Art Gallery.
+She graduated cum Laude in Studio Art from the University of Arizona and apprenticed in Guanajuato, México.
+She has worked in alternative education with a variety organizations including as the Director of Programs at the Tucson Children's Museum and as Educational Curator for Lehman College Art Gallery.
 She has a long history with grass-roots organizations and non-profits with specific interest in human rights and immigration.
 She is bilingual in Spanish and English.

 Chris Yong-García, Graphic Designer

 Chris Yong-Garcia began his career as a student in Lima, Perú.
 He moved to New York in 2003 to start his own studio: www.eyestormonline.com.
 Together with Indika Advertising, he oversaw campaigns for HBO, Miramax Films, IFC Films and the Weinstein Company.
 He is also the Editor-in-Chief of Latin Lover Food & Travel Magazine, a new online quarterly magazine on food and travel.